 This post contains affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.
 Please read my full disclosure policy here.
 Thank you to Cricut for providing me with the machines and some of the products for this post.

 - Standard Grip Mat

 - Glitter Iron-on (color multi)

 Organized Art Supply Pouches

-I purchased some canvas pouches at Walmart.
+I purchased some zipper pouches at Walmart.
 They are thick and sturdy and have been working really well.
 We keep them in a three drawer rolling card in my daughter’s closet.
 But, since they are not see through, when we go to put things away, we ended up having to open each pouch.

 I decided to make some labels using my Cricut and iron-on so we could easily find what was in each pouch.
 I started by creating a file in Cricut Design Space with the words I needed for each pouch.
 I used the Cricut font – Cartoon Script Com Roman.

 Click the green Make It button.
 On the mat preview page, be sure to select mirror-image when working with iron-on.
 Click the green Continue button.

 Place your iron-on shiny side down on the mat, load into the machine and set the Smart Set Dial to custom.
 Choose glitter iron-on from the menu.